comountainclimber/comountainclimber.github.io/about.md

 permalink: /about/
 ---

-Thanks for checking out my blog and hopefully learning a few new things.
+Hello world!
+This blog was created to serve as a resource for people interested in learning some concepts of front-end web development and javascript.

+The expansive universe that is programming can be really overwhelming and challenging at times but have no fear!
+You are not in this alone.

 ### More Information:

-Max enjoys snowboard mountaineering, rock climbing and javascript.
+Max enjoys snowboard mountaineering, climbing, and developing cool things for the web.

 ### Contact me: